 TORONTO – At the pinnacle of the Canadian Premier League now stands five pieces of Inuit art.

-World-renowned artists in Kinngait (Cape Dorset), Nunavut – a small hamlet just off Baffin Island – saw their work handed out on Tuesday at the 2019 CPL Awards in Toronto.
+World-renowned artists in Kinngait (formerly known as Cape Dorset), Nunavut – a small hamlet just off Baffin Island – saw their work handed out on Tuesday at the 2019 CPL Awards in Toronto.

 Palaya Qiatsuq, the artist who carved the “Owl” for the Coach of the Year, spoke at the awards ceremony just after being featured in an on-screen documentary showing the creation of the unique soapstone pieces – each of Tuesday’s award winners received a carving by Qiatsuq and other artists from Kinngait.

-“Something like this is powerful for us and our community,” Qiatsuq, a former Mayor of Cape Dorset, told CanPL.ca.
+“Something like this is powerful for us and our community,” Qiatsuq, a former Mayor of Kinngait, told CanPL.ca.
 “This is important.
 Communicating, so the people from the North come to the South and be recognized.
 We appreciate it.”

 Forge FC midfielder Tristan Borges, and Cavalry FC’s Marco Carducci and Tommy Wheeldon Jr. walked away with one-of-a-kind soapstone pieces for their work in the 2019 CPL season.